xobs/jig-20/README.md

 * Description: A longer paragraph describing this interface.
 * ExecStart: The program to invoke to act as the interface.
 * Format: Describes the interface format.
 May be "tsv" or "json".
 Defaults to "tsv" if unspecified.
+* Jigs: A list of jigs that this interface is compatible with.
+Omit this field for "all".

 .coupon
 -------